MJoseph1234/arcana/arcana/docs/Arcana.md

 ### Required For Publishing
  - [x] replace auto-reloader with dev server
    - [x] page maker output html, don't make the files unless directed
-   - [ ] server uses auto-reloader code to watch for changes
  - [ ] README

 ### Unprioritized
  - [ ] learn templating ideas/structure from jinja/mako/others
+ - [ ] fallback template if there's no base.html?
  - [ ] enable customizing themes
    - [ ] what do themes look like?
 What do they entail?
 Just colors, entire layouts?
  - [ ] site-specific extensions/markdown parsers